http4k/http4k/src/docs/faq/index.md

 **Q. Using Jackson, the Data class auto-marshalling is not working correctly when my JSON fields start with capital letters**

 **A.** Because of the way in which the Jackson library works, uppercase field names are NOT supported.
-Either switch out to use `http4k-format-gson` (which has the same API), or annotate your Data class fields with `@JsonAlias` to get the deserialisation to work correctly.
+Either switch out to use `http4k-format-gson` (which has the same API), or annotate your Data class with `@JsonNaming(PropertyNamingStrategy.UpperCamelCaseStrategy.class)` or the fields with `@JsonAlias` or to get it work correctly.

 **Q. Using Gson, the data class auto-marshalling does not fail when a null is populated in a Kotlin non-nullable field**